-Light Description LOW (green) Indicates that the unit is flashing in low mode. † HIGH (green) Indicates that the unit is flashing in high mode. ^{\dagger} SYNC (red) Blinks at the specified flash rate.
+Light Description LOW (green) Indicates that the unit is flashing in low mode.† HIGH (green) Indicates that the unit is flashing in high mode.† SYNC (red) Blinks at the specified flash rate.
+CONF (green) Glows steadily.
+Extinguishes if the beacon stops flashing while power is applied.
+I 1 (trigger neon) Lights when triggering voltage is present.